Murder of Joann Lee Tiesler: LeCroy's trial and execution

 The trial began in early 2004.
 LeCroy's attorneys admitted early on that he did kill Tiesler, but argued the murder was not preplanned nor fit the profile of a federal crime.
 They stated that it would have made more sense to have LeCroy tried in the state of Georgia rather than in federal court, as they argued the case did not fit the qualification for the federal carjacking statute, which had been passed in 1992.
 They maintained that, given LeCroy's background of robberies, that he was simply burglarizing Tiesler's home when she unexpectedly walked in, and that the sexual assault, murder, and carjacking were not done with premeditation.
 Prosecutors supported their claim that LeCroy had deliberately planned out the rape and murder, given evidence of him spying on her through a neighboring house, and in the days leading up to killing her he had bought cable wires which he used to tie her up.
-In March, a grand jury convicted LeCroy on all counts and sentenced him to death.
+In March, a grand jury convicted LeCroy on all counts.
+On March 10, he was sentenced to death.

+LeCroy exhausted his appeals on March 9, 2015, but at the time, the U.S. federal government had a de-facto moratorium on capital punishment.
+LeCroy received an execution date after U.S. Attorney General William Barr ordered the resumption of federal executions in 2019.

-His attorneys argued for sympathy towards LeCroy's family, as his brother Chad, a Georgia State Trooper, was murdered during a traffic stop in 2010 and they claimed executing LeCroy would only add to their suffering.
+His attorneys argued for sympathy towards LeCroy's family, as his brother Chad, a Georgia State Trooper, was murdered during a traffic stop in 2010, and they claimed executing LeCroy would only add to their suffering.
 On September 22, 2020, after president Donald Trump rejected a last-minute stay of execution, LeCroy was executed by lethal injection at USP Terre Haute in Terre Haute, Indiana.
 His execution was the sixth that year conducted by the federal government.
+LeCroy had originally requested KFC for his last meal, however, it was denied, as he was told that the bones in the chicken presented a security risk.
+He then asked for Pizza Hut as his last meal, which was approved.

 Memorial

-In 2002, Tiesler's mother Julie Wells constructed an outdoor classroom and memorial garden in Bowie Nature Park in honor of Joann.
+In 2002, Tiesler's mother Janie Wells constructed an outdoor classroom and memorial garden in Bowie Nature Park in honor of Joann.